We live at a crucial time in history. Never before have we had so many answers to the problems that have dogged our developing world.

-- To ensure that human activity respects the integrity of ecosystems and does not impair biodiversity and ecological resilience of life-supporting systems.
+- to ensure that human activity respects the integrity of ecosystems and does not impair biodiversity and the ecological resilience of life-supporting systems;

-- To introduce measures that redress the imbalance of wealth between rich and poor.
+- to introduce measures that redress the imbalance between rich and poor.

-- To adopt and promote the nonviolent resolution of conflict.
+- to adopt and promote nonviolent resolution of conflict;

 An ecologically sustainable economy

-- To encourage and facilitate more flexible work arrangements, on-going education.
+- to encourage and facilitate more flexible work arrangements, and on-going education.

-- To respect and protect ethnic, religious, racial diversity.
+- to respect and protect ethnic, religious and racial diversity;

-- To recognise the cultural requirements of the original Australians.
+- to recognise the cultural requirements of First Nations peoples;

-- To assist in ensuring the achievements of Aboriginal land rights and self-determination.
+- to assist in ensuring the achievements of First Nations sovereign rights and self-determination.

-- To ensure that Australians have the benefit of a locally responsible, diverse, democratically controlled and independent mass media.
+- to ensure that Australians have the benefit of a locally responsible, diverse, democratically controlled, independent mass media.

 - facilitating fair trading relationships;